oeg-upm/virc/README.md

 │   ├── ita_gold.csv
 │   └── spa_gold.csv
 │
+├── VIRC_Guidelines.pdf
 ├── VIRC.ipynb
 ├── LICENSE
 └── README.md
 ```

+## Annotation
+The `VIRC_Guidelines.pdf` contains the annotation guidelines provided to annotators.
+This can be seen sintetized in the paper.

 ## Data
   - `Spanish:` The Spanish datasets are split into three sets, *1*, *2* and *disagreement*.
 Sets *1* and *2* contain data annotated by the two original annotators, while the *disagreement* set contains the news where no agreement was reached and a third annotator was needed.